stepzen-dev/examples/with-snowflake/README.md

 the endpoint URL was displayed by `stepzen deploy` and will be of the form:
  * `https://account.stepzen.net/api/snowemp/__graphql`

-Authentication is required (see ....)
+Authentication is required (see https://stepzen.com/docs/connecting-frontends/connecting-to-stepzen )

-Here we will use `stepzen request` to make requests. `stepzen request` automatically uses the correct authentication headers and determines the endpoint from your account and the current directory.
+Here we will use `stepzen request` to make requests. `stepzen request` automatically uses the correct authentication header and determines the endpoint from your account and the current directory.

 Execute this command: